Find Your Perfect School

-Physician assistants work hand-in-hand with other healthcare professionals such as but not limited to physicians and surgeons.
+Physician assistants work hand-in-hand with other healthcare professionals including but not limited to physicians and surgeons.
 They also have specializations and can order tests, diagnose, provide treatment, and prescribe medications as long as the supervision requirements are met.
-There are some PAs that serve as primary care providers in medically underserved rural areas.
+Some PAs serve as primary care providers in medically underserved rural areas.

 Job Trivia: Physician assistants are celebrated during the National Physician Assistants Week every October 6 to 12.

 Job Growth: 32% (2022 to 2032)

 Also known as white hat hackers, they fall under the broader category of information security analysts.
 With the system owner’s consent, an ethical hacker penetrates any computer, network, or application to determine its security vulnerabilities that can be easily attacked by hackers and avoid future exploitation of any information.
 Once the vulnerability is discovered, security enhancements and countermeasures can be made for all forms of cyberattacks and cybercrimes.

 A bachelor’s degree and experience in any computer-related field are necessary for this position.
 Employers may also require additional certifications for penetration testing or to be a Certified Information Systems Security Professional (CISSP).
 Companies prefer those with an MBA in information systems for higher positions.
 Ethical hackers often work with government agencies and manufacturers of computer systems.

 Aside from being a cool job, ethical hackers also enjoy the challenge of breaking into systems all with good conscience.
 The best thing is being paid to do it.
 Modern-day technology also brings high demand for ethical hackers.